Devyani Khobragade incident: Indictment and return to India

 On January 9, 2014, a US grand jury indicted her on two counts, for visa fraud and making false statements to get a work visa for Sangeeta Richard, her housekeeper in New York.
 Preet Bharara later confirmed that the charges against her will remain pending until she can be brought to court to face them, either through a waiver of immunity or her return to the US without immunity status.
 Hours after Khobragade was indicted for visa fraud, India refused the US request to waive the immunity and transferred her to the Ministry of External Affairs in New Delhi.

 On January 9, 2014, Khobragade left the United States by plane to India after first receiving permission from U.S. District Judge Shira Scheindlin upon the advice of her lawyer, Daniel Arshack.
 As she left, she commented to an American colleague about her own leaving and Mrs. and Mr. Richard staying by saying that, "You have lost a good friend.
 It is unfortunate.
 In return, you got a maid and a drunken driver.
 They are in, and we are out."

 There are other accounts that despite Khobragade's media bravado, she was reluctant to leave US and had to be sternly told to return to India by the Indian External Ministry.

 Khobragade's children, aged 4 and 7, have remained in the U.S. with her husband Dr. Aakash Singh Rathore, who was then a visiting scholar in the department of Arts and Sciences at University of Pennsylvania.
 All three are United States citizens.
 Khobragade may only return to the U.S. to submit to the jurisdiction of a court.
 Upon returning to India, Khobragade expressed that she missed her family.
 "I wonder if I will be able to ever reunite with my family, my husband, my little kids.
 I miss them ...
 What if I can never return to the US, which I cannot now.
 Does it mean we will never be able to live together as a family again?" she said.
 On January 13 it was announced that Foreign Secretary Sujatha Singh had placed a gag order on Khobragade.
 As of February 9 Khobragade's husband and children were living in the apartment for Devyani Khobragade at the Indian Embassy in Turtle Bay, Manhattan, creating the unusual situation in which they as American citizens had access to the Indian Embassy and the apartment without living with a diplomat.
 Her husband planned to return to India with the children within two weeks.
-He had received a job offer to teach at Jawaharlal Nehru University in Delhi.
+He had apparently received a job offer to teach at Jawaharlal Nehru University in Delhi which the Vice challencor at that time, S.K Sopory said he was not aware about.